Have you ever wondered how to reduce or eliminate your living costs and live for free?

 Let’s also get this one out of the way:

 Do You Get Paid For House Sitting?

 This really depends on the assignment.
-In some countries such as the USA its is common for house sitters to be paid but in Australia and Europe it is not as common.
+In some countries such as the USA, its is common for house sitters to be paid but in Australia and Europe, it is not as common.
 However, we prefer to make money while traveling, by freelancing and working with past employers.

 Over the 4 years that we have been house sitting, we have not paid rent once.
-However, we have paid for short term apartments when we decided to take a break from house sitting and get out to explore, really knuckle down to get some work done or just treat ourselves to a holiday.
+However, we have paid for short-term apartments when we decided to take a break from house sitting and get out to explore, really knuckle down to get some work done or just treat ourselves to a holiday.
+We

 Where Can I House Sit?